Library

 Students are expected to:

-• Respect the library as a place for quiet reading and study; phones are not permitted in the library.
+Respect the library as a place for quiet reading and study.

-• Be responsible for their own learning and ask for help to find resources if needed - the librarian is always happy to help.
+Be responsible for their own learning and ask for help to find resources if needed – the librarian is always happy to assist.

-All students are automatically members of the Library when they join the school and are given a unique library number.
-Students may borrow up to two books at a time – or one book and one DVD.
+All students are automatically members of the library when they join the school.
+Normally they may borrow up to two books at a time.

-If an item is overdue for more than two weeks the student will receive a letter reminding them to return the item or renew it immediately.
+If an item is overdue for me than two weeks the student will receive an email reminding them to return the item or renew it immediately.

-Lost items will be charged to the student who borrowed them, and they will receive a bill to cover the replacement value of the item.
+Lost items will be charged to the student who borrowed them, and a bill will be sent to cover the replacement value of the item.

 Events

-We organise library events throughout the year, including Read4Barnet as well as author visits to the school and the popular Scholastic Book Fair.
+We organise library events throughout the year including for World Book Day, as well as author visits to the school and the popular Scholastic Book Fair held twice a year.
+In the last couple of years we have been fortunate to secure visits from popular childrens’ and YA authors Sufiya Ahmed and Manjeet Mann.

 Link to Barnet 24/7 Reference Library